 Key takeaway:

-Federal crimes are not just more serious because of who investigates or prosecutes them.
+Being charged federally means more than just different prosecutors — it means facing a distinct legal framework with higher stakes.
 They’re governed by a system of law that is often different from MO’s state law.
 If you’re facing federal charges, you need a federal criminal defense lawyer in Kansas City, MO who understands that system inside and out.

 Common Federal Charges We Defend in Kansas City, MO